-‘Dragon Ball Super’: The Pros And Cons of Having Frieza As U7’s 10th Member [Opinion]
+‘Dragon Ball Super’: The Pros And Cons Of Having Frieza As U7’s 10th Member [Opinion]

 Thus, there is simply no way to control Frieza in the Tournament of Power.
 His killing instincts alone would result in the automatic disqualification of the Universe 7 team, considering the Tournament’s no-killing rule.
 Apart from this, his desire to kill the Z-fighters might simply be too much, resulting in him actually throwing the match so that the universe would be destroyed.
 He really is just that evil.

 Of course, this whole Frieza replacing Buu as U7’s 10th member issue might simply be Toei Animation’s way of pulling the legs of Dragon Ball Super‘s fans.
-Buu has been featured and built up far too much for him to simply give his spot to a character whose personality is a complete mismatch for the Tournament of Power.
+Buu has been featured and built up far too much for him to simply give up his spot to a character whose personality is a complete mismatch for the Tournament of Power.
 Let’s just hope that Toei Animation really is just playing with the DBS fanbase, and Buu really is still Universe 7’s 10th fighter.
+Otherwise, Dragon Ball Super would get pretty disappointing very soon.

 [Featured Image by Toei Animation]